mach0/dangerdeep/dangerdeep/modernize-readme.txt

 8. Removed SDL types and obsolete SDL.h includes
 9. Introduce newer system input event handling and migrate to SDL2
 -------------WE ARE HERE-----------------
-9a. bvtree creation seems broken
-9b. fix hall of fame
 10. Store sea_objects directly with move semantics, no more pointers, use unique_ptr everywhere possible, const sea_object pointers
 11. Fix viewmodel app